 Through the NLC process, it was recognized that Madison does not have a formal plan for early childhood.
-The broad term "early childhood" is used throughout this plan to encompass many programs and terms that are used in this field which include, but are not limited to child care, preschool, early childhood education, pre-kindergarten, home visiting, parent education, play and learn groups, and others.
+The broad term "early childhood" is used throughout this plan to encompass many programs and terms that are used in this field which include, but are not limited to child care, preschool, early childhood education, prekindergarten, home visiting, parent education, play and learn groups, and others.

-To begin the process of developing a Comprehensive Early Childhood Plan, the City and the United Way of Dane County, gathered approximately 50 "grasstops" leaders from community based organizations, elected officials, government staff, philanthropy and other early childhood stakeholders to assess the state of early child care and education in Madison.
-From this meeting came recommendations to do further outreach to families and service providers to complement the grasstops level feedback.
+To begin the process of developing a Comprehensive Early Childhood Plan, the City and the United Way of Dane County, gathered approximately 50 leaders from community based organizations, elected officials, government staff, philanthropy and other early childhood stakeholders to assess where the city is on early child care and education.
+From this meeting, came recommendations to do further outreach to families and service providers to complement the grasstops level feedback.

 Over the course of a year (June 2018-July 2019), the City met with various community organizations and early childhood programs, and attended events to hear what families had to say about accessing early childhood programs and education.
-Staff from CDD conducted a Racial Equity Social Justice Equity Analysis of the feedback process to ensure we were collecting information in an equitable manner.
-Responses were gathered from over approximately 200 individual parents, grandparents, caregivers and staff.
+Feedback was gathered from over approximately 200 individual parents, grandparents, caregivers and staff.
 This information helped inform recommendations and identify priority areas, which allowed staff to begin drafting potential action steps to address the gaps identified.